rex-9/rexone-core/README.md

 > **🛡️ Production Security**: Deployments must follow the origin-isolation, edge protection, rate limiting, and verification steps in **[Production DDoS and API Abuse Protection](docs/DDOS.md)**.

-## Why Rexone Core?
+## Why RexOne Core?

 Every product eventually meets the same old enemies: accounts, permissions, billing, uploads, jobs, notifications, dashboards, audit trails, failures, and the darkness between _“it works”_ and _“we know why it works.”_.
 Especially, the real challenge is _“it works on my machine.”_

-Rexone Core exists because this ground should not have to be conquered again for every product.
+RexOne Core exists because this ground should not have to be conquered again for every product.

-### The Purpose: Zero Spaghetti, Zero Hallucinated Debt
+### The Purpose: Start from One.
+Not from Zero.

-This foundation is built so that **AI coding assistants or human developers do not write spaghetti code, multi-layer hallucinated architectures, useless abstractions, unorganized code structures, or compounding technical debt**.

-Instead of wasting engineering cycles inventing fragile ad-hoc plumbing:
+Software has never been easier to generate, but more code does not automatically mean better systems.
+Human developers and AI coding agents can move fast, but speed without disciplined architecture burns money, AI compute, and human energy—wasting thousands of expensive tokens rewriting weak abstractions, fixing hallucinatory debt, or having to rebuild the exact same foundation again and again for every product.

+RexOne turns that repeated, expensive grind into a battle-tested, sovereign baseline.

+**Start from One.
+Not from Zero.**

+- **Stop Burning Money on Repetitive Plumbing**: Avoid wasting expensive AI tokens and engineering hours rewriting authentication, IAM permissions, background queues, and storage bridges from scratch for every product.
+- **Zero Spaghetti, Zero Hallucinated Debt**: Explicit constitutional laws (`LAW.md`) keep human developers and AI coding agents strictly aligned on clean service boundaries, preventing architectural drift and compounding technical debt.
-- **Focus 100% on the Business Model**: Everything around the domain is already built, integrated, and battle-tested—smart zero-decision-fatigue authentication, granular RBAC authorization, asynchronous job queues, durable Stripe billing and entitlements, provider-neutral media pipelines, real-time Action Cable WebSockets, and full-stack observability.
+- **Focus 100% on the Business Domain**: Everything around the domain is already built, integrated, and battle-tested—smart zero-decision-fatigue authentication, granular RBAC authorization, asynchronous job queues, durable Stripe billing and entitlements, provider-neutral media pipelines, real-time Action Cable WebSockets, and full-stack observability.
 - **Effortless Code Reviews**: Reviewing PRs is clean, fast, and predictable.
-When architectural patterns and boundaries are crystal clear, reviewers never have to read through unorganized garbage code or brittle one-off hacks.
+When architectural patterns and boundaries are crystal clear, reviewers never have to wade through unorganized garbage code or brittle one-off hacks.
-- **Automated Tests & CI - Across Server & Clients**: Robust, automated test suites & CI pipelines across Core (RSpec), Web, and Mobile ensure regressions are caught immediately and changes can be deployed with unshakeable confidence.
+- **Automated Tests & CI Across Server & Clients**: Robust, automated test suites & CI pipelines across Core (RSpec), Web (Playwright + Vitest), and Mobile ensure regressions are caught immediately and changes can be deployed with unshakeable confidence.

 The foundation is designed to **bend around the product**, never to make the product kneel before the framework.